dolthub/dolt/doc/spelling.md

 database specifications take the form:

 ```
-<protocol>:<path>
+<protocol>[:<path>]
 ```

 The `path` part of the name is interpreted differently depending on the protocol:

-- **http(s):** specs describe a remote database to be accessed over HTTP.
+- **http(s)** specs describe a remote database to be accessed over HTTP.
 In this case, the entire database spec is a normal http(s) URL.
 For example: `https://dev.noms.io/aa`.
-- **ldb:** specs describe a local [LevelDB](https://github.com/google/leveldb)-backed database.
+- **ldb** specs describe a local [LevelDB](https://github.com/google/leveldb)-backed database.
 In this case, the path component should be a relative or absolute path on disk to a directory in which to store the LevelDB data.
 For example: `ldb:~/noms-data`.
-- **mem:** specs describe an ephemeral memory-backed database.
+- **mem** specs describe an ephemeral memory-backed database.
 In this case, the path component is not used and must be empty.

 ## Spelling Datasets

 Dataset specifications take the form:

 ```
-<database>:<dataset>
+<database>::<dataset>
 ```

 See [spelling databases](#spelling-databases) for how to build the `database` part of the name.
 The `dataset` part is just any string matching the regex `^[a-zA-Z0-9\-_/]+$`.